Niemann–Pick disease: Causes

 Mutations in the SMPD1 gene cause Niemann–Pick disease types A and B. They produce a deficiency in the activity of the lysosomal enzyme acid sphingomyelinase, that breaks down the lipid sphingomyelin.

 Mutations in NPC1 or NPC2 cause Niemann–Pick disease, type C (NPC), which affects a protein used to transport lipids.

 Type D originally was separated from type C to delineate a group of patients with otherwise identical disorders who shared a common Nova Scotian ancestry.
 Patients in this group are known to share a specific mutation in the NPC1 gene, so NPC is used for both groups.
 Before the molecular defects were described, the terms "Niemann–Pick type I" and "Niemann–Pick type II" were proposed to separate the high- and low-sphingomyelin forms of the disease in the early 1980s.

-Niemann–Pick disease is inherited in an autosomal recessive pattern, which means both copies, or both alleles of the gene, must be defective to cause the disease.
+Niemann–Pick disease is inherited in an autosomal recessive pattern, which means both copies or both alleles of the gene, must be defective to cause the disease.
 "Defective" means they are altered in a way that impairs their function.
-Most often, the parents of a child with an autosomal recessive disorder are carriers: they have one copy of the altered gene, but are not affected because the other copy produces the enzyme.
+Most often, the parents of a child with an autosomal recessive disorder are carriers: they have one copy of the altered gene but are not affected because the other copy produces the enzyme.
 If both parents are carriers, each pregnancy has a 25% chance of producing an affected child.
 Genetic counseling and genetic testing are recommended for families who may be carriers of the disease.

 Pathophysiology

 Niemann–Pick diseases are a subgroup of lipid storage disorders called sphingolipidoses in which harmful quantities of fatty substances, or lipids, accumulate in the spleen, liver, lungs, bone marrow, and brain.

 In the classic infantile type-A variant, a missense mutation causes complete deficiency of sphingomyelinase.
-Sphingomyelin is a component of cell membrane including the organellar membrane, so the enzyme deficiency blocks degradation of lipid, resulting in the accumulation of sphingomyelin within lysosomes in the macrophage-monocyte phagocyte lineage.
+Sphingomyelin is a component of the cell membrane including the organellar membrane, so the enzyme deficiency blocks the degradation of lipids, resulting in the accumulation of sphingomyelin within lysosomes in the macrophage-monocyte phagocyte lineage.
 Affected cells become enlarged, sometimes up to 90 μm in diameter, secondary to the distention of lysosomes with sphingomyelin and cholesterol.
 Histology shows lipid-laden macrophages in the marrow and "sea-blue histiocytes" on pathology.
 Numerous small vacuoles of relatively uniform size are created, giving the cytoplasm a foamy appearance.

 Diagnosis

-For type A and B, levels of sphingomylinase can be measured from a blood sample.
+For types A and B, levels of sphingomyelinase can be measured from a blood sample.
 To diagnose type C, a skin sample can help determine whether the transporter is affected via the Filipin test which detects build-up of unesterified cholesterol via fluorescent staining.